kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/config.md

 ---
-description: "Explains Kora configuration system for HOCON and YAML, typed config extraction, config injection, config sources, watchers, and supported value types.
-Use when working with @ConfigSource, @ConfigValueExtractor, @Environment, @SystemProperties, Config, HoconConfigModule, YamlConfigModule."
+description: "Explains the Kora configuration system for HOCON and YAML, typed configuration mapping, configuration injection, config sources, the config watcher, and supported value types.
+Use when working with @ConfigSource, @ConfigMapper, ConfigValueMapper, @EnvironmentConfig, @SystemPropertiesConfig, @ApplicationConfig, Config, HoconConfigModule, YamlConfigModule."
 agent:
-  use_when: "Use this file for Kora docs or implementation questions about Kora configuration system for HOCON and YAML, typed config extraction, config injection, config sources, watchers, and supported value types; key triggers include @ConfigSource, @ConfigValueExtractor, @Environment, @SystemProperties, Config, HoconConfigModule, YamlConfigModule."
+  use_when: "Use this file for Kora docs or implementation questions about the Kora configuration system for HOCON and YAML, typed configuration mapping, configuration injection, config sources, the config watcher, and supported value types; key triggers include @ConfigSource, @ConfigMapper, ConfigValueMapper, @EnvironmentConfig, @SystemPropertiesConfig, @ApplicationConfig, Config, HoconConfigModule, YamlConfigModule."
 ---

 The configuration module reads application settings from `HOCON` or `YAML` files, environment variables, `Java` system